Ravikirana-Microsoft/bicep-registry-modules/avm/ptn/sa/conversation-knowledge-mining/README.md

 ### Parameter: `contentUnderstandingLocation`

-Location for the Content Understanding service deployment.
+Location for the Content Understanding service deployment:

 - Required: No
 - Type: string